Crowder (musician): Early life and education

 David Wallace Crowder was born on November 29, 1971, in Texarkana, Texas.
 His parents are Marian and Dan Crowder, the owner of the Dan Crowder insurance agency, who were involved in all his extra curricular activities Following high school, he went to college at Baylor University in Waco, Texas.
-His ministry started during his time at Baylor with the goal of helping to creating a church experience for Christians to attend, since he found that most of his peers at Baylor weren't attending a church even though they were attending a Christian university.
+His ministry started during his time at Baylor with the goal of helping to create a church experience for Christians to attend, since he found that most of his peers at Baylor weren't attending a church even though they were attending a Christian university.
 "My junior year of college, at Baylor University, a friend of mine started a church and asked me to help with the music.
 I got into this because I wanted to be useful.
 It's that simple.
 I do not think of myself as an artist or musician, I think of myself as useful and helpful."